Simple Comfort: Poached Pears and Cozy Winter Reading

 There are two books I am interested in reading this winter: Wintering by Katherine May and A Whole Life by Robert Seethaler.

-These light, syrup-poached pears are exactly that: gentle, unadorned, and quietly satisfying.
-Like the stories in these books, they encourage you to pause, savor, and notice the subtle sweetness in life’s slower moments.
+Pears are exactly that: gentle, unadorned, and quietly satisfying.
+Like the stories in these books, they encourage you to pause, savour, and notice the subtle sweetness in life’s slower moments.
 Whether you’re reading about navigating life’s seasons or following a life lived with care and attention, these pears are the perfect companion for winter reading.

-Pears have always carried an emotional weight for me.
+Pears are special to me.
 When I was young, I spent summers visiting my grandpa, and some of my fondest memories live in his backyard.
 There was a homemade swing — it was made of metal pipes, weighted down with sandbags — and nearby stood the smaller of two pear trees.
-My cousin and I would take turns swinging, while my grandpa stood close by, cutting fresh pears for us.
+My cousin and I would take turns swinging, while my grandpa stood close by, cutting up fresh pears for us.
 He’d hand us each a slice, one at a time.
 There was no reason to rush the moment.
-The pears were simple and sweet, eaten outdoors in the warmth of summer, surrounded by quiet care.
+The pears were simple and sweet, eaten outdoors in the warmth of summer, while we each took turns on the swing.
 I think that’s why I still love pears prepared plainly — why poached pears feel so comforting to me.
-They remind me of being looked after, of time moving gently, and of how something simple can hold so much meaning.
+They remind me of being looked after, of time moving gently, of the end of summer, and of how something simple can hold so much meaning.

 Light Syrup-Poached Pears